FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_config_commands/tcp_open_ports.md

     "title": "TCP port availability ",
     "linkTitle": "TCP port availability",
     "weight": "290"
-}This page lists the various <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> ports used for communication between processes, for both single and multi-node installations, which can be used for health checks or transfer-related operations.
+}This page lists the various {{< TransferCFT/componentlongname  >}} ports used for communication between processes, for both single and multi-node installations, which can be used for health checks or transfer-related operations.

 ## Single node deployment